Order of Karađorđe's Star: History

 Flora Sandes received the order in 1916.
 She fought in the Royal Serbian Army during World War I and was the only British woman to officially serve as a soldier in the conflict.

 The Kingdom of Yugoslavia retained the order after World War I. In 1939, it was awarded to the city of Belgrade.
 During World War II, Peter II bestowed the order upon a number of Chetniks on the recommendation of Chetnik leader Draža Mihailović.
 Some of the decorated Chetnik commanders included Pavle Đurišić, Dobroslav Jevđević, Momčilo Đujić, Brane Bogunović and Uroš Drenović.
 These decorations proved controversial both during and after the war, as many of the commanders cooperated with the armed forces of Germany, Italy or even Independent State of Croatia against the Communist-led Yugoslav Partisans for most of the occupation period.
 Such a discrepancy can best be seen in the case of Đujić, who was given the order for displaying "gallantry in the face of the enemy", and subsequently celebrated receiving it at an Italian general's headquarters.
 In Jevđević's case, the Order was given in 1943 for his services to the Serb population of Herzegovina during a series of Ustaše massacres, but Mihailović had news of the award suppressed, because Jevđević had visited Rome to plan an anti-communist offensive with the Italians and his forces had carried out several massacres of non-Serbs over the previous several years.

 After the war, Yugoslavia came under the rule of communist president Josip Broz Tito, and Karađorđević-era medals and orders were replaced by non-royal decorations, such as the Order of the People's Hero.
-In the 1990s, the Republika Srpska instated its own decoration also called the Order of Karađorđe Star, though this is not to be confused with the decoration historically awarded by Serbian state and the house of Karađorđević.
+In the 1990s, the Republika Srpska instated its own decoration also called the Order of Karađorđe's Star, though this is not to be confused with the decoration historically awarded by Serbian state and the house of Karađorđević.
 (Note: Đujić received the Republika Srpska's Order in 1998 for his contributions to the Bosnian Serbs, as did the warlord Željko Ražnatović ("Arkan").)

 Grades and insignia

-Initially, the Order of the Star of Karađorđe was categorised as a senior state award, and organised into four grades.
+Initially, the Order of the Karađorđe's Star was categorised as a senior state award, and organised into four grades.
 The Knight’s Grand Cross, the highest grade, consisted of a badge of the Order on a sash and breast star; a Knight Grand Officer was decorated with a badge necklet and a slightly smaller breast star, a medal and a miniature medal; a Knight Commander was decorated with a badge necklet, a medal and a miniature medal; and a Knight Officer would receive a medal in gold as well as a miniature medal.